 Once in hospital, I made good progress.
 The first thing they sorted out was the boot situation.
 I had a lovely Irish physio who arranged two ‘orrtottic’ boots (as he called them) – a soft boot for sleeping and resting and another sheepskin one which kept the pressure off the heel for walking.
 If I’d have known that I’d end up with four new boots I’d have been quite excited at the prospect, however orthotic boots aren’t exactly renowned for their stylish elegance.

 I also had an appointment to see a neurologist whilst I was in hospital.
 This was interesting for me because, aside from having a visit from the neurology team when I was originally diagnosed in public hospital, I hadn’t yet seen a neurologist to discuss my case.
 He showed me the MRI images and I was surprised, and very pleased, to learn that I only have one lesion on my spine and one very small, almost unnoticeable, one on my brain.
 He had a student present at the time and went on to examine me for sensation, muscle strength etc. These were as they have always been – everything fine above the waist but weak on the right side with lesser sensation on the left.

 “And that is a classic sign of …?” he asked the student who clearly had no more clue than I did of what that combination might possibly signal.

 “… Brown-Sequard Syndrome”, he replied in response to his own question.

 Thankfully I am back to being able to walk on crutches and occasionally unaided.
 But the best news is that I passed my driving assessment so I’m now getting back to part-time work and the independence is bringing me some semblance of normality.
-It’s a new ‘normality’, a new reality with mysterious new challenges and changed expectations but I at least feel like I’m part of the way on my journey back to the real world!
+At last I feel like I’m part of the way on my journey back to the real world!